joseph-momich/PSTAT-100-CP1/README.md

 # PSTAT-100-CP1

 ## Part 1
+Completed and submitted on Gradescope

+## Next steps
 Please refer to the "PSTAT-100-CP2" repository for the next part of the project

 ## Data Description Links